TekBot-Robotics-Challenge/2025-Team-Epibot-Docs/sem2_electronique.md

 In this project, two microcontrollers ATmega328P are used.

 - The **Cube microcontroller** is configured as the I2C master.
 It is responsible for collecting motion data from the MPU-6050 sensor (which acts as an I2C slave), processing this data, and sending it to the control station.
 - The **Control station microcontroller** is also configured as an I2C slave, listening for incoming data from the cube.

-Other devices, like the LCD, are directly connected to the **Control station microcontroller**, but if additional sensors or peripherals were added (such as memory chips or more sensors), they could also be configured as I2C slaves.
+The LCD screen is directly connected to the **Control station microcontroller**, and is therefore an I2c slave.
+If additional sensors or peripherals were to be added (perhaps more sensors), they could also be configured as I2C slaves.

 This master-slave structure is necessary because it guarantees that only one device (the master) controls the communication, avoiding conflicts and ensuring that messages are sent and received in an orderly and predictable way.
 In summary, the master-slave relationship organizes the roles and responsibilities of each device, making the system both scalable and reliable.

 ### c.
-Sensor Data Acquisition and Processing
+Sensor Data Acquisition and Processing through the I2C bus

 Accurate acquisition and processing of sensor data are essential for monitoring the motion and orientation of the cube.
 The sensor used in this project is a combined gyroscope and accelerometer: the MPU6050, which communicates with the cube’s microcontroller via the I2C bus.